Analysis of statically determinate structures;

 Accommodations for Pregnant Students

-Title IX prohibits the University from
+Title IX prohibits the University from discriminating

-discriminating against a student based on
+against a student based on pregnancy, childbirth, false pregnancy,

-termination of pregnancy, or recovery from any
+termination of pregnancy, or recovery from any of these conditions.
+Title IX

-student's parental, family, or marital status
+parental, family, or marital status that treats students differently based

-gender.
-Additional information can be found on
+on their gender.
+Additional information can be found on the Office for

-the Office for Institutional Equity website:
+Institutional Equity website:

 https://www.memphis.edu/oie/resources/.